 With the NWSA now managing the container terminal, intermodal, break bulk, and auto businesses, the Port now operates in two industries: bulk terminals and property rentals.
-Bulk terminals involve marine-oriented services including dockage, cargo-handling, storage and related activities for grain and in the future liquid bulk products.
+Bulk terminals involve marine-oriented services including dockage, cargo-handling, storage and related activities for grain, gypsum and any future bulk products.
 Property rentals include facilities and land used primarily for container terminals, industrial activities, and storage.